fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
-Read more on this here.
+Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

 ### Step 2

 [Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts ASP.NET wrapper which contains:
-* `.cs` file if you download the ASP.NET C# wrapper - You'll find the file in `asp-net-wrapper/Src` folder.
+* `FusionCharts.cs` file if you download the ASP.NET C# wrapper - You'll find the file in `asp-net-wrapper/Src` folder.
-* `.vb` file if you download the ASP.NET VB wrapper - You'll find the file in `asp-net-wrapper/Src` folder.
+* `FusionCharts.vb` file if you download the ASP.NET VB wrapper - You'll find the file in `vb-net-wrapper-master/App_Code` folder.

 To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.

 > You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#.
 FusionCharts.dll is present in `asp-net-wrapper/Bin` folder or `vb-net-wrapper-master/DLLFile`.

 That completes the installation of FusionCharts in your application.
-To see how to create a chart, [click here]({% site.baseurl %}/getting-started/vuejs/your-first-chart-using-vuejs '@@open-newtab').
+To see how to create a chart, click [here]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-map-10 '@@open-newtab').

 ## Themes